Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: Synthetic Data Analysis

 For each of the sparsity combinations in the list, we consider two distinct synthetic datasets that consist of the average sparsity estimates at different redshifts from the Raygal and M2Csims catalogues, respectively.
 Given the larger number of redshift snapshots of the M2Csims simulations, this enable us to asses the impact of additional average sparsity estimates for a larger number of redshifts in the same redshift interval $0 \le z\le 1.5$.

-Here, we limit our analysis to statistical errors and leave an evaluation of systematic ones to Section~\ref{forecast}, where we present the forecast of a parameter inference for a more realistic cluster survey configuration.
+Here, we account for statistical uncertainties on average sparsity measurements and propagate the effect of systematic errors due to the mass function model uncertainties in predicting the redshift and cosmological model dependence of the average sparsity.
+In Section~\ref{forecast}, we extend the analysis of systematics and present the result of a forecast parameter inference analysis for realistic cluster survey configurations.

 Statistical errors on average sparsities are the consequence of the propagation of the uncertainties of cluster mass measurements\footnote{We neglect possible correlations among cluster mass determination, a choice which makes the assumed errors on the average sparsity only more conservative.
 In fact, given that the sparsity is a mass ratio, neglecting the correlations $r_{\Delta_1,\Delta_2}$ between the determination of the masses $M_{\Delta_1}$ and $M_{\Delta_2}$ is equivalent to overestimating the errors on the sparsity by a factor $\sim 1/\sqrt{1-r}$.}.
 Following \citet{Corasaniti2018}, we model the error on the average sparsity $\langle s_{\Delta_1,\Delta_2}\rangle$ at redshift $z$ as:

 where $e_{M_{\Delta_1}}$ and $e_{M_{\Delta_2}}$ are the fractional error on the mass measurements at overdensities $\Delta_1$ and $\Delta_2$ respectively, and $N_{\rm cl}(z)$ is the number of clusters in the bin centred at redshift $z$.